sunilparajuli/openimis-fe-home-laos_js/README.md

 - `home.HomePage.Container`: Use to override the container of the homepage completely (default: display `home.HomePage.Blocks`)
 - `home.HomePage.Blocks`: Blocks displayed on the homepage.
 The current `user` is passed to each contribution.
 An example of block can be found on the [Claim management module](https://github.com/openimis/openimis-fe-claim_js)

+## Configurations Options

+- `HomePageContainer.showHomeMessage`: a boolean configuration flag that determines whether or not a special message will be displayed on the home page.
+If set to true, the application will fetch and display HTML content based on the URL specified in **HomePageContainer.homeMessageURL**.
+By default, this is set to false.
+It means that no additional message will be displayed on the home page.
+- `HomePageContainer.homeMessageURL`: a string configuration that specifies the URL from which to fetch the HTML payload for display on the home page.
+By default, this is set to an empty string (""), meaning no URL is specified.
+This URL is used only when **HomePageContainer.showHomeMessage** is set to true.